Abandoned & Little-Known Airfields:

 The 1963 USGS topo map still depicted the 2 hangars, labeling the western hangar as “Armory”.

-Residential streets had converged on the airport site from both north & south,
+Residential streets had converged on the airport site from both north & south, but nothing was depicted on the site of the runway.

 A 1968 aerial photo showed the runway & hangars to remain intact,